uviclibraries/surveys/1-multiple-choice-survey.md

  Other (Please Specify)
  ```

- - _Tip: Note that for the question above you have an open ending option, to add that type it down in the end of the question where it says “ADD AN “OTHER” ANWER OPTION OR COMMENT FIELD” as the following image:_
+ - _Tip: Note that for the question above you have an open ending option, to add that type it down in the end of the question where it says **Add an “Other” Answer Option or Comment Field** as the following image:_

  <img src="images/act-1/sm-1-13.png" style="margin-left:10px; width:600px;" alt="create survey">